Józef Pluskowski: Early life

 Józef was born to Julian Pluskowski and Agnieszka Dolewska in Pabianice, then under Prussian control.
 After studying at St Petersburg University and fluent in Polish, German, Russian, and French, he returned to Pabianice where he became a teacher.
 During this time, from 1914-1918, he acted as a liaison-member of the secret Polish Military Organisation (POW) formed by Józef Piłsudski.
 The Pabianice district history records, under the section on Peowiacy, presents a short memoir by Pluskowski of a clash with German police whilst curfew-breaking to hang POW posters in 1918.
 He also wrote a paper in 1932 entitled "Komendant Józef Piłsudzki w walce o wolność Polski".
-In 1937 his contribution was acknowledged with the Cross of Independence (Krzyź Niepodległości), awarded to individuals who had "fought heroically for the Independence of Poland".
+In 1937 his contribution was acknowledged with the Cross of Independence (Krzyż Niepodległości), awarded to individuals who had "fought heroically for the Independence of Poland".
 Among the various privileges, it gave recipients a right to be elected to the Senate of the Republic of Poland.

 Working in Warsaw as Inspector of Schools, he developed his ideas and published several volumes of poetry, including Na rubieżach śnień and Płomienne dale, both by Editions M. Fruchtman in Warsaw, 1938.
-In the same year, he married Irena Turczynska-Śikorska, a Warsaw schoolteacher.
+In the same year, he married Irena Turczyńska-Sikorska, a Warsaw schoolteacher.
 Płomienne dale came out in a second edition that same year followed by Trubadur z kolorowych bajek, also by Fruchtman in 1939.